multiplemonomials/Equivalent-Exchange-3/README.md

 1. Open up your command line.
 2. Navigate to a place where you want to download EER's source (eg `C:\Github\Equivalent-Exchange-Reborn\`) by executing `cd [folder location]`.
 This location is known as `mcdev` from now on.
-3. Execute `git clone https://github.com/pahimar/Equivalent-Exchange-Reborn.git`.
+3. Execute `https://github.com/multiplemonomials/Equivalent-Exchange-Reborn.git`.
 This will download EER's source into `mcdev`.
 4. Right now, you should have a directory that looks something like:

 ***